 Checkpoints Yes No N/A Checkpoint 1.1 Ensure that the author can produce accessible content in the markup language(s) supported by the tool.
 [Priority 1] (Techniques for 1.1) Checkpoint 1.2 Ensure that the tool preserves all accessibility information during authoring, transformations and conversions.
-[Priority 1] (Techniques for 1.2) Checkpoint 2.2 Ensure that the tool generates valid markup.
-[Priority 1] (Techniques for 2.2) Checkpoint 3.4 Do not insert automatically generated or place-holder equivalent alternatives.
+[Priority 1] (Techniques for 1.2) Checkpoint 2.2 Ensure that the tool automatically generates valid markup.
+[Priority 1] (Techniques for 2.2) Checkpoint 3.4 Do not automatically generate equivalent alternatives.
+Do not reuse previously authored alternatives without author confirmation, except when the function is known with certainty.
 [Priority 1] (Techniques for 3.4) Checkpoint 6.1 Document all features that promote the production of accessible content.
 [Priority 1] (Techniques for 6.1) Checkpoint 7.2 Allow the author to change the presentation within editing views without affecting the document markup.
 [Priority 1] (Techniques for 7.2) Checkpoint 7.3 Allow the author to edit all properties of each element and object in an accessible fashion.
 [Priority 1] (Techniques for 7.3) Checkpoint 7.4 Ensure the editing view allows navigation via the structure of the document in an accessible fashion.
 [Priority 1] (Techniques for 7.4)